The Galápagos Islands are 600 miles off the west coast of Ecuador.

 Each crossing costs $30, purchased at the piers and local agencies.
 There are online agencies that sell the tickets with a small handling fee and we are happy to make reservations for our guests.

 Taxis are used for most inland trips.
-Almost all the taxis are white king-cab trucks which carry 3 or 4 passengers and their luggage.
+Almost all the taxis are yellow or white king-cab trucks which carry 3 or 4 passengers and their luggage.

 Buses are mostly used for organized sightseeing trips but there are some regularly served routes such Puerto Baquerizo Moreno to Puerto Chino (beach), in San Cristóbal and Puerto Ayora to Baltra Airport in Santa Cruz.